Neapolitan Crispy Bars

 - 5 drops red food coloring, optional

 - In a large saucepan, combine a third of the marshmallows (about 2 cups) and 1 tablespoon butter.
 Cook and stir over medium-low heat until melted.
-Remove from the heat; stir in Cocoa Krispies and chocolate chips.
-Press into a greased 11-in. x 7-in. dish.
+Remove from heat; stir in Cocoa Krispies and chocolate chips.
+Press into a greased 11x7-in. dish.

-- In a large saucepan, combine remaining marshmallows and butter.
+- In a saucepan, combine remaining marshmallows and butter.
 Cook and stir over medium-low heat until melted.
-Remove from the heat; stir in preserves and food coloring if desired.
+Remove from heat; stir in preserves and, if desired, food coloring.
 Stir in remaining Rice Krispies.
-Press into the dish.
-Cool.
+Press into dish; cool.
 Cut into bars.
-Yield: 1 dozen.

 I loved these!
 They are very pretty and take me back to my childhood.
 I followed the recipe exactly, except I added a generous handful of sweetened flaked coconut to the strawberry layer to make them taste like Neapolitan coconut candy.

 Sep 5, 2013